jasongaylord/JasonGaylord.com/_posts/2020/04/2020-04-24-setting-up-your-angular-environment.md

 npm install -g @angular/cli
 ```

-There is no Chocolately setup for the Angular CLI.
+There is no Chocolatey setup for the Angular CLI.

 You can learn more about the Angular CLI commands by visiting [https://cli.angular.io/](https://jasong.us/3bsD1Hr).